org-roam/org-roam/doc/templating.md

 3. `plain` text is inserted.
 Other options include Org headings via `entry`.
 4. `(function org-roam--capture-get-point)` should not be changed.
-5. `"%?"` is the template inserted on each call to `org-roam-capture`.
+5. `"%?"` is the template inserted on each call to `org-roam--capture`.
    This template means don't insert any content, but place the cursor here.
 6. `:file-name` is the file-name template for a new note, if it